IBM/OSSM-federation-zap-config/README.md

 	f. sets up the federation plane
 	g. deploys the two bookinfo projects that will be federated in the two clusters

-3. Check the federation configuration is successfully copied to location /etc/haproxy/
+2. Check the federation configuration is successfully copied to location /etc/haproxy/
 	# cat /etc/haproxy/federation.cfg

-4. Check the firewall is opened for discovery and service ports
+3. Check the firewall is opened for discovery and service ports
 	# grep -w '<discovery_port/service_port>/tcp' /etc/services
 	e.g. # grep -w '32568/tcp' /etc/services

 	Note: If firewall is not opened, manually copy front end and backend sections from federation.cfg to /etc/haproxy/haproxy and restart haproxy service

-5. Check the two bookinfo projects, are up and running
+4. Check the two bookinfo projects, are up and running
 	# oc get pods -n mesh1-bookinfo
 	# oc get pods -n mesh2-bookinfo

 ### OSSM Multi-cluster Federation provisioned on two different hosts, either IPI libvirt, PowerVM or z/VM, or bare metal installs

 1. Exchange public keys using ssh-copy-id so the host you're running the install scripts from can ssh into the other host without having to enter a password
 	# ssh-copy-id -i ~/.ssh/id_rsa.pub root@<host_ip>
-2. Run the ./tools/mod-bookinfo-images.sh to update the bookinfo images.
-3. Run the `install-multihost.sh` script instead of `./install-libvirt.sh` and check the results for respective cluster on respective host as mentioned above from step 3.
+2. Run the `install-multihost.sh` script instead of `./install-libvirt.sh` and check the results for respective cluster on respective host as mentioned above from step 2.

 ### Test Script